© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hill motte and bailey castle is a scheduled monument protected by Historic England under reference 1012774.
 View the official record →

-Castle Hill is a motte and bailey castle situated in Yorkshire, England, representing a typical Norman fortification of the post-Conquest period.
+Castle Hill is a motte and bailey castle located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012774.

 Castle Hill motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012774.